 Mr. Leaf said: “Paying less to an online agent may be tempting, particularly for those on a limited budget but it could be a false economy.
 It’s only cheaper using online agents if they sell.
 A high street agent will achieve the best price when selling without upfront risk costs and deliver a quality face-to-face service.”

 The downsides for using traditional high street agents include:

 - Cost.
 Nearly one in three home sellers said that the price of the agent’s service can make or break the decision to use one, a survey by Purplebricks found.

 - Buyers search online.
-Since high street agents and online agents are using websites such as Zoopla or Rightmove, they are meeting demand from buyers who begin their search online.
+Since high street and online agents are using websites such as Zoopla or Rightmove, they are meeting demand from buyers who begin their search online.
 A growing number of buyers begin their search for a home online, that’s the audience that online agents will be targeting.

 - Viewings.
 While high street agents will manage viewings for a client, this will be restricted to their own schedules.
 For out of hours viewings, then you may have to conduct the viewing for yourself.

 The online agency eMoov has published a helpful guide for vendors to decide which online house sales service they would like, whether it’s traditional or an online offering.